-Nick Perera, a standout player in the college and professional ranks and current captain of the U.S. Beach Soccer national team, is in his second season as an assistant coach on the University of California San Diego men's soccer staff in 2017.
+Nick Perera, a standout player in the college and professional ranks and current captain of the U.S. Beach Soccer national team, is in his third season as an assistant coach on the University of California San Diego men's soccer staff in 2018.

 Perera aided UC San Diego in a volunteer capacity during the 2016 spring.
 In addition to his duties in La Jolla, Perera has been a coach Cardiff Mustangs since 2014, directing boy's teams at the U-11 and U-14 levels.
 His U-11 side were State Cup semifinalists in 2015.

 Perera is also still very much an active competitive player.
 He rejoined the beach national team in Fort Lauderdale, Fla., for a two-day training camp in July of 2016, before moving on to Europe for games in his native Madrid, Spain, and in Portugal.
 Other trips in 2016 included Lucerne, Switzerland, in August, and Dubai, United Arab Emirates in November.
 He captained Team USA at the 2017 CONCACAF Beach Soccer Championship in Nassau, Bahamas, in February, scoring four goals as the Americans went 5-1 for fifth place.

 In March of 2016, Perera completed the second season of his second stint with the local San Diego Sockers in the indoor Major Arena Soccer League (MASL).
 He moved on to the Ontario Fury for the 2016-17 campaign.